Joao4569/farm_fresh/README.md

 - A view of their order history.
 - A link to view previous orders by clicking on the displayed order number.

+### Web Marketing

+Web marketing is the process of marketing a business online, and it's a cost-effective way to reach people who are most interested in what your business has to offer.

+I chose to make use of [SEO optimization](#seo-optimization), social media marketing by means of organic growth as well as email marketing by means of a newsletter which users can sign up to.

+I believe the benefits of doing this will be:

+  - Making Farm Fresh optimized for Google searches
+  - Build brand identity
+  - Ability to connect with customers
+  - Ability to build relationships and loyalty with our audience
+  - Improve customer service
+  - Ability to share content that will attract relevent customers
+  - Content can be shared by cutomers to new potential customers
+  - Quick and easy to setup
+  - A low cost to the new business
+  - Easy scalability
+  - Increase sales

 ### SEO Optimization

 My first step in keyword research was to make a list of important, relevant topics, based on what I know about the  business behind this web application.

 I tried to put myself in the shoes of my potential customers and thought about their possible personas in order to think about the general topics that I would want to rank highly for.

 I tried my ideas out on Google and took note of the relevant suggestions it gave me in return.
 Google search itself was an excellent tool for getting a feel for which keywords are popular, or what common questions come up for users searching on similar topics.

 The “People also ask” and “Related searches” sections on the google results page gave me examples of popular searches on similar topics to the one's that I entered in my own search.

 These were extremely valuable, because they are almost always in the form of those all important long-tail keyword phrases.
 I did my best to filter out keywords with a high volume and a low competition.